nikakogho/nikakogho.github.io/Nexus/Horizon/AI/Search/Search in Computing.md

 1. h(n) is admissible: `h(n) <= true` cost but never overestimates
 2. h(n) is consistent: for every node n and its successor n' with step cost c, `h(n) <= h(n') + c`

+### D*
+Type of A* that adjusts dynamically to a changing environment where some paths may get blocked/unblocked

 ## Adversarial Search
 My opponent and I play a game and we have opposing goals